zedrdave/advent_of_code/README.md

 And then, for comparison (and also, let's be honest: future use), I did a [quick rewrite in Python](https://github.com/zedrdave/advent_of_code_2019/blob/master/07/7.py).

 Looking at the near-exact identical implementations in C++ and Python, makes me realise why I haven't written a line of C++ in years.
 [Programming is fun again](https://www.xkcd.com/353/).

+## 8

+A gentle Sunday-friendly 5-line refresher in Numpy array manipulations.

+… which I decided to turn into a [ridiculously overblown version](https://github.com/zedrdave/advent_of_code_2019/blob/master/08/8_ML.py) version that creates and trains a Keras model to identify each bitmap character and output their text equivalent.